HarryGifford/special-relativity/README.md

 Accelerating along a street at at relativistic speeds.
 You can see the geometric effects of [abberation](https://en.wikipedia.org/wiki/Relativistic_aberration) and [Terrell rotation](https://en.wikipedia.org/wiki/Terrell_rotation).

+See `overview.ipynb` for details of the math (which unfortunately can't be rendered in README markdown.)

 ## Usage

 Go to the live demo above.
 You can rotate with the mouse and you can move the